business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Source: Amazon

-While a high IQ is great to have, Outliers presents the logic behind why some people are more successful than others, illustrating that it is not always directly related to intelligence.
+While having a high IQ is great, Outliers presents the logic behind why some people are more successful than others.
+It illustrates that high IQs are not always directly related to intelligence.
 Using findings from evolutionary psychology, Gladwell teaches you how to be smarter and more successful.

 11. The Power of Habit: Why We Do What We Do in Life and Business by Charles Duhigg